Radimal/marvelous-chestnut/src/pages/about.md

 ---
-title: About Us
+title: Why We Started Radimal
-subtitle: ''
+subtitle: "(and Why It’s About So Much More Than Radiology Reports)"
 image: ''
-image_alt: Radimal team
+image_alt: ''
 seo:
   type: stackbit_page_meta
   template: stackbit_page_meta